SeaborneProto/SS14-Starlight-Paperwork/README.md

 # SS14-Starlight-Paperwork
 This is a repository for paperwork, for the game Space Station 14.
 Specifically the Starlight [https://github.com/ss14Starlight/space-station-14] fork of the game.
 The paperwork's formatting is meant for that fork, and compatibility with Wizards Den, and other forks is not guarenteed.
 Inspired by TheTyto's paperwork repo!
+This repo is in no way official to the Starlight SS14 repository, and is not directly connected to the project